abe33/typography-fixer/README.md

 ```

 The result is always a flat array so that we can apply every array operations on a ruleset without having to care about nesting.
 For instance, excluding rules is as simple as running a filter on the array.

+### Available Rulesets

+The following rulesets are available:

+- `en-UK` &ndash; Rules for english typography in the United Kingdom.
+- `es-ES` &ndash; Rules for spanish typography in España.
+- `fr-FR` &ndash; Rules for french typography in France.
+- `line-breaks` &ndash; Rules to prevent lines from breaking after a word with three characters or less.
+- `mathematics` &ndash; Rules to replace common mathematic symbols.
+- `symbols` &ndash; Rules for common symbols such as trademark or copyright.
+- `latin-ligatures` &ndash; Rules to insert unicode latin ligatures.